stan-alam/testing/testDocs/mindmap.md

   * Impact analysis

   * The map can be read E2E test cases by combining different branches and following through them.

+**ERD** Wrap entities into objects and show how these objects are related by those attributes or entities